CanvasMAR: Improving Masked Autoregressive Video Prediction With Canvas: Related Work

-\paragraph{Diffusion-Based Video Generative Models.} Diffusion models have demonstrated remarkable success in image generation~\citep{ho2020denoising, rombach2022high, song2020score}, and have since been extended to video generation by treating the temporal axis as an additional dimension alongside the spatial ones~\citep{ho2022video, brooks2024video, kong2024hunyuanvideo, wan2025wan, yang2024cogvideox, ma2024latte}.
-While effective, this paradigm generates entire videos in a single pass, which leads to high latency and limited interactivity—two critical drawbacks for applications such as interactive simulators and game environments~\citep{feng2024matrix,bruce2024genie}.
+Diffusion models have demonstrated remarkable success in image generation~\cite{ho2020denoising, rombach2022high, song2020score}, and have since been extended to video generation by treating the temporal axis as an additional dimension alongside the spatial ones~\cite{ho2022video, brooks2024video, kong2024hunyuanvideo, wan2025wan, yang2024cogvideox, ma2024latte}.
+While effective, this paradigm generates entire videos as a whole, which leads to high latency and limited interactivity—two critical drawbacks for applications such as interactive simulators and game environments~\cite{feng2024matrix, bruce2024genie}.
 To mitigate these issues, recent research has adopted an autoregressive approach, wherein videos are generated sequentially by conditioning on previously generated clean frames.
-This design enables interactivity and supports the generation of longer, temporally coherent videos~\citep{ruhe2024rollingdiffusionmodels, song2025history, yin2025slow, gupta2024photorealistic, zhang2025generative, liu2025worldweaver}.
-Nevertheless, these methods remain diffusion-based, generating entire frames at once through iterative frame-level denoising.
-In contrast, token-based autoregressive models directly learn token-level distributions and produce image tokens, making them more natively compatible with language models and are thus more suitable for multi-modal model designs~\citep{wang2024emu3,jin2024video}.
+This design enables interactivity and supports the generation of longer, temporally coherent videos~\cite{ruhe2024rollingdiffusionmodels, song2025history, yin2025slow, gupta2024photorealistic, zhang2025generative, liu2025worldweaver, liu2025rolling, huang2025self}.
+However, these methods still remain diffusion-based, which generate individual frames or chunks as a whole through iterative frame-level denoising.
+In contrast, token-based autoregressive models that this work focuses on directly learn token-level distributions and produce image tokens, making them more natively compatible with large language models and thus better suited for multimodal model designs~\cite{wang2024emu3,jin2024video}.